fnmdx111/ketivm/README.md

 3. this means that the result of top of stack is put back into the top of stack.

-### Operators
+### Operands

-Operators are parameters to instructions.
-Available reserved operators can be found at `spec/identifiers.py`.
+Operands are parameters to instructions.
+Available reserved operands can be found at `spec/identifiers.py`.

-Operators are typically formed as
+Operands are typically formed as

     [INDICATOR]IDENTIFIER[(PARAMETER)]

 Parts in brackets are omittable.
-Indicators indicate the type of operators.
+Indicators indicate the type of operands.
 Keti VL currently supports four: macro (`#`), val (`@`), label (`:`) and blank.
-Identifier is the ID for the operator.
+Identifier is the ID for the operand.
 And parameter is used to make things more flexible.

-A macro operator means that you can perform extra actions when referencing them.
+A macro operand means that you can perform extra actions when referencing them.
-And val operator enables you referencing the value within the identifier.
+And val operand enables you referencing the value within the identifier.
 For example, by executing `push #read`, you can read from standard input, save the input in register `read` and push the content in register `read` into the stack, while `push @read` only does the push.
-Quick tip: macro operators without the macro indicators are valid instructions, e.g. `pop` pops the stack and save the popped element into register `pop`.
+Quick tip: macro operands without the macro indicators are valid instructions, e.g. `pop` pops the stack and save the popped element into register `pop`.

 Using terms like `@top` and `@bottom(1)`, you can access the top element of the stack and the element next to the bottom of the stack.
-The language can be very flexible if you put val operators and parameters into use.
-Parameters are simply operators.
-This suggests terms such as `@top(@top)` and `@top(@r1)` are valid operators.
+The language can be very flexible if you put val operands and parameters into use.
+Parameters are simply operands.
+This suggests terms such as `@top(@top)` and `@top(@r1)` are valid operands.

 ### Special instructions